blake-armstrong/binding-tutorial-PLUMED/markdown/theory.md

 \Delta G_V = -RT \ln{\bigg( \frac{V_u}{V^{\minuso}} \bigg)}
 $$

 To correct for the volume explored in the bound region, the simplest way to accurately account for the change in volume before and after applying the cylindrical restraining potential is to use an alchemical free energy perturbation technique.
 The theory behind alchemical perturbation is not a focus here.
-An in-depth explanation can be found in any free energy calculation text book or online (any links?).
+An in-depth explanation can be found in any free energy calculation text book or [online](https://alchemistry.org/wiki/Main_Page).
 The restraining potential is incremenetally turned off by a scaling parameter ($\lambda$) while the binding ligand remains in the binding site to give a free energy correction for the bound volume ($\Delta G_R$):

 $$
 \Delta G_R = -RT \sum^{n-1}_{i=0} \ln{\bigg \langle  \exp{\bigg( -\frac{U(\lambda_{i+1}) - U(\lambda_i)}{RT} \bigg)}  \bigg \rangle}
 $$

-Another method with improved accuracy to calculate free energy differences is the Bennet acceptance ratio method (2).
+Another method with improved accuracy to calculate free energy differences is the [Bennet acceptance ratio method](https://alchemistry.org/wiki/Bennett_Acceptance_Ratio) (2).
 Many MD software have these free energy perturbation techniques implemented already (e.g., [LAMMPS](https://docs.lammps.org/compute_fep.html)), or can be easily implemented by yourself (e.g., [OpenMM](http://docs.openmm.org/7.4.0/api-python/generated/simtk.openmm.app.simulation.Simulation.html) via a custom Reporter for the Simulation object).
 There are also Python packages that can analyse the raw potential energy changes from an alchemical perturbation simulation and perform the Bennet acceptance ratio method to produce a free energy, see [pymbar](https://github.com/choderalab/pymbar).
 In the case of our toy system, the alchemical perturbation step will be replaced with an analytical estimate due to the simpplcity of the potential energy surface.
-See the section on [system setup](system.md) for more details.
+See the section on [system setup](system.md) and [analysis](analysis.md) for more details.
 This will allow the focus to remain on PLUMED and Metadynamics.

 Finally, the standardised binding free energy is obtained from the PMF free energy in combination with the two volume correction steps: